ervardaan/spotify-clone-2/developmentJourney.md

         - make another method to get userInfo( make two properties of userId and userName) from the data variable we got earlier and use `dipatch` service with type and userInfo
 ![image](https://github.com/user-attachments/assets/87905b24-22e9-478a-a155-e9c8201ca40d)

+### working on Navbar definition and styling
+- add divisions for search bar and avatar( each with FaSearch and CgProfile from `react-icons`)
+- style the divisions using `styled.div` for `Container` tag